ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations/Written_Dissertation_Outline_shifted_Synthetic_Chemistry_to_Synthetic_MitoBiology.md

 **Hypothesis**: Metabolic pathways can reach states of equilibrium that influence ATP production.

-**Proposed Experiments**: The effects of substrate availability on metabolic equilibrium will be analyzed using isotopic labeling techniques.
-By tracking the incorporation of labeled substrates into metabolic products, we can investigate how equilibrium states impact ATP synthesis and overall energy homeostasis.
+This hypothesis will be explored by analyzing substrate availability and its effects on metabolic equilibrium.
+Experiments will involve manipulating substrate concentrations and measuring the resulting changes in ATP production and mitochondrial respiration.

 #### Sub-section 2: Dynamic Changes in Metabolic Equilibrium

 **Hypothesis**: Environmental stressors can shift metabolic equilibrium, impacting mitochondrial function.

-**Proposed Experiments**: The effects of oxidative stress on mitochondrial respiration will be examined using respirometry and ROS detection assays.
-This will allow for an assessment of how environmental factors influence mitochondrial function and metabolic equilibrium.
+This section will examine the effects of oxidative stress on mitochondrial respiration.
+By exposing mitochondria to oxidative agents and measuring changes in respiration rates, we can assess the resilience of mitochondrial function under stress conditions.

 ### Key Aspect 4: Kinetics of Mitochondrial Function